mac999/AI_foundation_tutorial/README.md

 ## Collaboration & Research

 This repository is part of my ongoing work on AI, LLMs, and Transformer-based architectures.
-I am open to international research collaboration, academic exchange, and joint projects with universities, public institutions, and research labs.
+I am open to research collaboration, academic exchange, and joint projects with universities, public institutions, company and research labs.

 For collaboration inquiries, please feel free to reach out:
 📧 [laputa99999@gmail.com] | 🌐 [[LinkedIn or Personal Website](https://www.linkedin.com/feed/)]